-One of the greats of modern minimalist design and architecture is of course Frank Lloyd Wright whose approach to design was to create modern homes that offered both functionality and simplicity.
+One of the great examples of modern minimalist design and architecture is of course the Frank Lloyd Wright houses whose approach to design was to create modern homes that offered both functionality and simplicity.

 Interior designer Ula Burgiel specialises in minimalism, and explains:

 “Minimalism allows our mind to focus, it is easier to think and observe the world around us.
 Especially when we are distracted with social media and busy schedules, we need homes that help us unwind with clarity, this design helps achieve that.”

 To create a minimalist space in your home, consider these rules; uncluttered rooms with designated storage, clean lines and natural or monochrome colours.
 Everything in the room must have a purpose and a place.
 Unnecessary decoration, frills, artworks or extras should be removed, consider the details and architecture of your home and honour this instead.
 Minimalism is perfect for smaller spaces and remember, less, ultimately, is more.